-Asset Class Target Allegation Long-term expected

-Asset Class Target Allocation geometric real rate of return
+Asset Class Target Allocation Long-term expected geometric real rate of return

-U.S. public equity 24 % 4.08 %
+U.S. public equity 24 % 3.49 %

-International public equity 16 % 5.20 %
+International public equity 16 % 4.47 %

-Global private equity 20 % 7.67 %
+Global private equity 20 % 7.18 %

-Other assets (capital appreciation) 7 % 5.43 %
+Other assets (capital appreciation) 7 % 4.83 %

-Core bonds 2 % 0.42 %
+Core bonds 2 % 0.45 %

-Private credit 20 % 5.74 %
+Private credit 20 % 5.10 %

-Diversifying strategies 10 % 3.99 %
+Diversifying strategies 10 % 2.68 %

-Cash - Mellon 1 % (0.31)%
+Cash - Mellon 1 % (0.35)%

 100 %

-Discount rate - At June 30, 2021, the discount rate used to measure the total pension/OPEB liability was 7.30%.
+Discount rate - At June 30, 2022, the discount rate used to measure the total pension/OPEB liability was 7.20%, which was a decrease of 0.1 from the discount rate used as of June 30, 2021.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between the actuarially determined contribution rate and the member rate.
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension/OPEB liability.